Key concepts

 |---|---|

-Pending | Waiting for parameter application. |
+Pending | Waiting for parameter application |

-Applying | Applying parameters to instance group. |
+Applying | Applying parameters to instance group |

-In-Sync | Parameters have been successfully applied to instance group. |
+In-Sync | Parameters have been successfully applied to instance group |

-Partial-Sync | Parameters have been applied only to some instances in instance group.
-Occurs when parameter application fails because instances in instance group are not in Failover, Provisioning, or Available state.
-If application completes successfully, state changes to In-Sync; if it fails, state changes to Error-Sync. |
+Partial-Sync | Parameters have been applied only to some instances in instance group - Occurs when parameter application fails because instances in instance group are not in Failover, Provisioning, or Available state - If application completes successfully, state changes to In-Sync; if it fails, state changes to Error-Sync |

-Error-Sync | Failed to apply parameters to cluster.
-You can retry parameter application.
-When retried, application state changes to Applying. |
+Error-Sync | Failed to apply parameters to instance group - You can retry parameter application, and when retried, state changes to Applying |

-Suspended | Waiting for next operation because parameter application failed in preceding instance group during sequential application.
-When state changes from Pending to Suspended, you can retry parameter application.
-When retried, application state changes to Applying. |
+Suspended | Waiting for next operation because parameter application failed in preceding instance group during sequential application - When state changes from Pending to Suspended, you can retry parameter application- When retried, state changes to Applying |